 Is a 529 right for me?

-If you are sitting at home with a toddler or even just staring at your first ultrasound, college can seem like a very distant concern.
-Given all the uncertainties of life, you may be fearful allocating such a large quantity of money towards something that may not be necessary.
-Many kids don’t end up going to college and many others get scholarships covering all of their expenses.
+If you are sitting at home with a toddler, or even just staring at your first ultrasound, college can seem like a very distant concern.
+Given all the uncertainties of life, you may be fearful to allocate such a large quantity of money towards something that may not be necessary.
+Many kids don’t end up attending college, and many others get scholarships covering all of their expenses.

-However, for the vast majority of Americans, college is a part of life and it is very expensive.
-Starting a 529 now could generate thousands of extra dollars for school and prevent your child from becoming a student loan horror story.
-If you have multiple kids, due to the ease of adjusting beneficiaries and transferring funds, the probability that your 529 will be utilized is especially high.
+However, for the vast majority of Americans, college is a part of life, and it is costly.
+Starting a 529 plan now could generate thousands of extra dollars for school and prevent your child from becoming a student loan horror story.
+If you have multiple kids, the probability that you can utilize your 529 plan is particularly high.

-Choosing to create 529 plan early not only will offer many tax advantages, but it also creates the good monthly habit of putting money away for college, and encourages people not to touch those funds for any other reason.
+Choosing to create a 529 plan early not only offers tax advantages, but it also helps develop good savings habits.
+It encourages people not to touch those funds for any other reason.
 These advantages and incentives can help you on your way to maximizing the college opportunities for your child or children.

-Have you started a 529 or been the beneficiary of a 529?
+Have you started or been a beneficiary of a 529 plan?
 How did it affect your college experience?